topjohnwu/Magisk/docs/install.md

 - Download the Magisk APK
 - Rename the `.apk` file extension to `.zip`, for example: `Magisk-v22.0.apk` → `Magisk-v22.0.zip`.
 If you have trouble renaming the file extension (like on Windows), use a file manager on Android or the one included in TWRP to rename the file.
 - Flash the zip just like any other ordinary flashable zip.
+- Warning: `sepolicy.rule` file of modules may be stored in `cache` partition, do not clear it.
 - Check whether the Magisk app is installed.
 If it isn't installed automatically, manually install the APK.

 ## Uninstallation